Bootstraps Employment Program - Case Manager

 Participate in on-call as scheduled and is able to support and attend as required

 Liaise and network with outside agencies, professional and project partners and consult on case management issues

 Adhere to all program and agency policies and procedures

-Keep abreast of labour market information, current community resources and interventions and federal and provincial government sponsored programs, employment issues, funding sources, job training and employment opportunities.
+Keep abreast of labor market information, current community resources and interventions, and federal and provincial government sponsored programs, employment issues, funding sources, job training, and employment opportunities.

 Youth from foster care come from a place where, in general, class-based learning interventions have been a failure.
 This socially innovative learning environment gives opportunities for tactile and ‘doing’ learning to set up these young people for future success and successful bridging to labour markets and/or future schooling.
 Therefore; implement innovative approaches for this proposed project through:

 Providing multiple opportunities for different individual learning styles to develop essential employment skills

 Offering a portion of their learning in a non-class based venue

 This position may require occasional evenings and weekends and travel to various locations within Metro Vancouver